 - 2 kg <-> 4.4 lbs of beans

 All these food elements fulfill even the hungriest stomachs of an entire family for quite a while.
-In total we spent 900 Pesos (approx. $16.80) at the supermarket what I think is quite a lot.
-It felt at the cash zone with 15 minutes waiting time forever, but that was after Dominican sense of time a fairly normal amount of waiting time.
+In total, we spent 900 Pesos (approx. $16.80) at the supermarket what I think is quite a lot.
+It felt at the cash zone with 15 minutes waiting time forever, but that was after the Dominican sense of time a fairly normal amount of waiting time.